Orissa Lok Adalat

-Orissa Lok Adalat or Orissa State Legal Services Authority (People's Court) is an statutory and autonomous body and an alternative dispute resolution mechanism used in the state of Orissa.
+Orissa Lok Adalat or Orissa State Legal Services Authority (People's Court) is a statutory and autonomous body and an alternative dispute resolution mechanism used in the state of Orissa.
 The Orissa Lok Adalat Act is designed to provide constitutional protection guaranteed under Article 14 and 39-A of the Constitution of India, of “ACCESS TO JUSTICE FOR ALL”.
-It is a legal system to resolve pending cases at Panchayat or rural places, those in a pre-litigation stage in courts are resolved amicably.
-It is recognised as statutory authority under the Legal Services Authorities Act, 1987 and the Lok Adalats award or decision are deemed to be civil court case and final and enforceable on both parties.
+It is a legal system to resolve pending cases at the Panchayat or rural places, those in a pre-litigation stage in courts are resolved amicably.

+It is recognised as a statutory authority under the Legal Services Authorities Act, 1987 and the Lok Adalats award or decision is deemed to be a civil court case and final and enforceable on both parties.
 Such an award is not appealable in any court of law in the absence of any provision.
-However, by approaching the court of appropriate jurisdiction, litigation can be initiated by any party in the suit if any of them are dissatisfied with the decision of the Lok Adalat (in the absence of any provision for appeal against such award).
+However, by approaching the court of appropriate jurisdiction, litigation can be initiated by any party in the suit if any of them are dissatisfied with the decision of the Lok Adalat (in the absence of any provision for appeal against such an award).

 "Section 22 B of The Legal Services Authorities Act 1987 provides for the establishment of Permanent Lok Adalats (PLA) for exercising jurisdiction in respect of one or more public utility services (PUS).
 Section 22 A of The Legal Services Authorities Act 1987 states what constitutes 'Public Utility Services' for the purpose of Permanent Lok Adalat".

 History and Administration

-Orissa Lok Adalat formed under Legal Services Authorities Act, 1987 and to implement the provisions of Constitution which had been drafted to help every citizen to get justice irrespective of their economic or other limitations.
-The primary value laid down as per Indian Constitutional philosophy is individual dignity which forms the basis of human rights and demands on a holistic basis of civil, political, economical, social, and cultural rights.
+Orissa Lok Adalat was formed under the Legal Services Authorities Act, 1987 and to implement the provisions of the Constitution which had been drafted to help every citizen to get justice irrespective of their economic or other limitations.
+The primary value laid down as per Indian Constitutional philosophy is individual dignity which forms the basis of human rights and demands on a holistic basis of civil, political, economic, social, and cultural rights.

-Orissa Lok Adalat is formed with objective and purpose of ensuring and providing visible, practical and positive initiatives ensuring equality and non bias decisions as laid down in Constitution of India and assumes significance due to illiteracy and poverty prevalent in India.
+Orissa Lok Adalat is formed with the objective and purpose of ensuring and providing visible, practical and positive initiatives ensuring equality and non-biased decisions as laid down in the Constitution of India and assumes significance due to illiteracy and poverty prevalent in India.

-Lok Adalats are constituted at below levels:
+Lok Adalats are constituted at the following levels: